 - Exterior Residence Hall doors stay locked at all times.
 Entry is by ID card, using the card reader access system. - Administrative and academic buildings are locked by custodial staff. - Residence Halls are served by a central Residence Life Office (located in East Sanborn (C300).
-The hours may vary but will minimally cover 9:00 a.m. to 5:00 p.m.
-They provide supplies to students and may answer questions for visitors. - Mead Residence Hall roof doors are locked until open hours can be designated and voted on by the specific hall council that oversees the roof being discussed.
+The hours may vary but will minimally cover 9:00 a.m. to 12:00 a.m.
+Sunday -Thursday and 9:00 a.m. to 2:00 a.m Friday Saturday.
+The office provides supplies to students and may answer questions for visitors. - Mead Residence Hall roof doors are locked until open hours can be designated and voted on by the specific hall council that oversees the roof being discussed.
 There is no roof access in Pitzer, Atherton, Sanborn, West, East, or Skandera Residence Halls. - Resident Assistants perform security checks in each residence hall to build community and observe student safety and building security. - Access to residence hall basement storage/work areas is restricted to authorized staff with keys. - Master keys are restricted.
 The incidence of lost keys has been reduced by the installation of Knox Boxes, which enable rapid building entry by Campus Safety and authorized staff.
 Pitzer, Atherton, Sanborn, West, East, and Skandera Halls students have room access built into their Pitzer ID card, which can be quickly deactivated in the event the card is lost or stolen. - Timely Warning Notifications are distributed campus wide in a timely manner to inform the campus community of crimes or suspected crimes that may threaten the safety of Pitzer students and employees. - Regular trimming of trees and shrubbery is done to minimize concealment, ensure lighting effectiveness, and maintain good visibility near building entrances and exits. - Exterior lighting has been increased throughout the campus. - Building inspections for safety and security are performed continuously.
-Work orders are issued as needed. - Violence in the Workplace training seminars are provided to staff.
+Work orders are issued as needed.